sph-mn/sph-sp/other/documentation/c-manual.md

 * quasi continuous values in floating point format
 * the c data type is configurable and for example double or float
 * about floating point values in general:
-  * not necessarily equal with =, they can be approximately equal in a small range
+  * not necessarily equal when compared by `=`. values can be approximately equal in a small range
-  * can store integers without rounding errors (perhaps up to 2**52), but decimal values are subject to errors from rounding necessitated by the limited available size
+  * can store integers without rounding errors (perhaps up to 2**52), but decimal values are subject to errors from rounding necessitated by the storage format and the limited available size
   * summation, especially of values with large differences, introduces accumulating rounding errors. large types like 64 bit float and greater reduce the error amount
 * prefix: sp_sample